 montanum – widely grown and widely available, but remains difficult to keep outside its native range.
 Wild collected plants in particular are nearly impossible to reestablish, with most dying in a season or two.
 It requires evenly moist soils, but as the summer wears on it doesn’t like to have wet feet.
 In humid, hot summer areas this species will not long survive.
 Even seed propagated plants have proved to be really tough to keep going.
 Not commonly offered, but consistently offered here and there.
 Very difficult to establish and maintain in most climates – dry and cold areas are the best candidates.
 USDA zones 3-6.

 palangshanense – wild collected material has been exported to the world market through the ’90s up to recent times.
 Perhaps some plants are being maintained in Europe and maybe even a few in the states.
 Not much being said about them however.
 A few seedling plants are offered in Europe each year.
 Like C. debile, it probably is difficult to maintain in the long term, but not impossible.
-In cultivation it probably should be handled like C. debile, but being a western China plant, it would be wise to protect it from winter rains.
+In cultivation it probably should be handled like C. debile however grown at a near neutral pH.
+Being a western China plant, it would be wise to protect it from winter rains.
 USDA zones 5-6.

 parviflorum v. pubescens – a widely grown and very available plant.
 Many thousands of plants are grown and sold each year throughout the world.
 Any free draining woodland soil will do.
 They seem to prefer near neutral conditions, but can easily handle fairly acidic soils.
 Easy species and a great one to start with.
 USDA zones 3-7.